xmen4xp/graph-framework-for-microservices/docs/getting_started/Playground-OnePager.md

 This tutorial will walk through a minimalistic workflow to try out Nexus playground.

-The goal is to get you goin with Nexus in the shortest possible time.
+The goal is to get you going with Nexus in the shortest possible time.

 ## 1. Clone Nexus Repo
 ```
-git clone git@github.com:intel-sandbox/applications.development.framework.nexus.git
+git clone git@github.com:intel-innersource/applications.development.nexus.core.git
 cd applications.development.framework.nexus/
 export NEXUS_REPO_DIR=${PWD}
 ```